nsrr/chat-documentation/pages/manuals/resting/3-02-06-bp-readings.md

 > must record the resting blood pressure on the BP CRF as: SBP is defined as
 > Kortokoff 1 (K1) and DBP as Korotoff 5 (K5).**

-The American Heart Association (1980) defines the K-sounds as follows.
-(American Heart Association. _Recommendation for Human Blood Pressure Determination by Sphygmomanometer._ Dallas, American Heart Association, 1980).
+The American Heart Association (1980) defines the K-sounds as follows: (American Heart Association. _Recommendation for Human Blood Pressure Determination by Sphygmomanometer._ Dallas, American Heart Association, 1980).

-Phase I: The point marked by the first appearance of faint, clear tapping sounds that gradually increase in intensity.
+* Phase I: The point marked by the first appearance of faint, clear tapping sounds that gradually increase in intensity.
-Phase IV: The point marked by the distinct, abrupt muffling of sound so that a soft, blowing quality is heard.
+* Phase IV: The point marked by the distinct, abrupt muffling of sound so that a soft, blowing quality is heard.
-Phase V: The point at which the sound disappears.
+* Phase V: The point at which the sound disappears.

 <hr class="soften" style="margin-top: 20px;margin-bottom: 20px;"/>